ky-zhou/ZSPU/README.md

     ```

 ## Citation
-Please consider citing this paper with the following bibtex if you are interested in this paper:
+Please consider citing this paper with the following bibtex if you are interested in this work:

     @inproceedings{zhou2022zspu,
         author    = {Zhou, Kaiyue and Dong, Ming and Arslanturk, Suzan},
         title     = {"Zero-Shot" Point Cloud Upsampling},
-        booktitle = {2022 IEEE International Conference on Multimedia and Expo (ICME)},
+        booktitle = {IEEE International Conference on Multimedia and Expo (ICME)},
         year      = {2022}
     }